About AstroBlast

 - There will be no vehicle entry or exit allowed from the observing field after dark.

-- Dogs and cats are permitted at AstroBlast.
+- Dogs and cats are permitted at ASTROBLAST.
 Dogs must remain on a leash, and dogs and cats are the sole responsibility of their owner.
 Please clean up after your dog!
-Other animals are not permitted on site for AstroBlast.
+Other animals are not permitted on site for ASTROBLAST.
 No animals other than leashed service animals are allowed in the observatory.

 - Please be courteous to other participants, and don't touch anyone else's equipment without their permission.

 - Generators must be turned off between the hours of 10 p.m. and 10 a.m., to allow our visitors to sleep.
+Generators may not be left unattended while they are running.

 These rules are intended to ensure a dark sky, a fun time, and the safety of all our participants.
 Thank you!